ASM GLOBAL ANTI-SLAVERY AND HUMAN TRAFFICKING STATEMENT

-1: Statement from John Sharkey, Executive Vice President, SMG Europe
+1: Statement from John Sharkey, Executive Vice President, ASM Global (European Region)

-SMG Europe Holdings Limited (incorporating SMG UK and other associated companies) is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain, and imposes the same high standards on its suppliers.
+The European Region of ASM Global (comprised of AEG Facilities (UK) Limited, SMG Europe Holdings Limited, SMG UK Limited, and other associated companies) is committed to preventing acts of modern slavery and human trafficking from occurring within its business and supply chain, and imposes the same high standards on its suppliers.
 Our Anti-Slavery Policy reflects our commitment to acting ethically and with integrity in all our business relationships and to implement effective systems to ensure slavery and human trafficking do not take place anywhere within our supply chains.

 2: Structure of the organisation

-As SMG Europe Group’s annual turnover is in excess of the £36M threshold set out in the Modern Slavery Act 2015 it is required to publish a statement setting out the measures it takes to prevent modern slavery.
+As the annual turnover of the European Region of ASM Global is in excess of the £36M threshold set out in the Modern Slavery Act 2015 it is required to publish a statement setting out the measures it takes to prevent modern slavery.

 As part of our commitment to combating modern slavery, we have implemented an Anti-Slavery Policy.
 A copy of our policy is available upon request.